Inventium/rubymacros.com/outline.md

 ** Macros which operate on parse trees rather than strings.
 ** Parse trees as inputs, parse trees as outputs.
+** Delayed evaluation; call-by-name.
 ** Methods which run at parse time, instead of at run time.
-Becaue they are methods, they are turing complete and have the full power of Ruby methods.
+** Because macro are methods, they are Turing complete and have the full power of Ruby methods.
+** Because macros are evaluated at parse time, they do not have access to the "full" Ruby system.

 ** Helps keep things DRY which isn't methods, classes etc.